wsatchmo/Project_Golden_Geese/README.md

 ```diff
 # CODE NOTES #
 ```
-•If you use this app frequequently, there is a possibility the API will run out.
-You can register for an API Key from Pexels or Big Huge Thesaurus fairly easily.
+•If you use this app frequently, there is a possibility the API will hit its request quota.
+You can register for an API Key from [Pexels](https://www.pexels.com/api/) or [Big Huge Thesaurus](https://words.bighugelabs.com/site/api) fairly easily.
 To use your own API Key, simply insert it in your code in the **pexels.js** or **thesaurus.js** files as follows:

 ```js
 function makePexelsRequest (queryParamater, page){